 So What Is The Council Pool Safety Inspection Program?

-Local council initiated the Swimming Pool Safety Inspection Program encouraging pool owners to be pool compliant.
+NSW local council initiated the Swimming Pool Safety Inspection Program encouraging pool owners to be pool compliant.

 This means councils have decided pools can be inspected under the following circumstances: